 Refer to the EDNAR DMS Mapping file for field definitions.

-EDNAR FBR 249
+EDNAR FBR 249 (Release 2)

 When the Switching Schedule is approved in DMS the Schedule Number (e.g. S-182-b) and the approver must be passed to EDNAR and update the corresponding fields in the NAR (see Table 1 above for details).

-EDNAR FBR 259
+EDNAR FBR 259 (Release 2)

 When the Final Check box is checked in the DMS Schedule Header a status message update must be sent to EDNAR and the NAR status must be updated to "Final Checked".